Posted on 4th February, 2021

 Over 34 million smokers in the United States and 16 million are struggling with smoke-related diseases.

-Although smoking has been around since ancient times, it was only in the 1950s and the 1960s that a series of medical studies proving the causal relationship between tobacco use and lung disease emerged.
+Although smoking has been around since ancient times, it was only in the 1950s and the 1960s that a series of medical studies proving the causal relationship between smoking and lung disease emerged.

 Since then, scientists have been relentlessly studying the health effects of smoking and thereby discovering multiple other respiratory diseases this habit is accountable for.

-Today, it is a known fact that smoking tobacco can result in pulmonary disease over the years.
+Today, it is a known fact that smoking can result in pulmonary disease over the years.

 According to medical studies, people who are going to develop lung disease as a consequence of smoking will receive their diagnosis within 17 years.

-However, this period of time may vary depending on the number of cigarettes they smoke a day, the potency of the tobacco, and whether they have a genetic predisposition to lung disease.
+However, this period of time may vary depending on the number of cigarettes they smoke a day and whether they have a genetic predisposition to lung disease.

 According to scientists, smokers are 12 to 13 times more likely to lose their lives to chronic obstructive pulmonary disease than nonsmokers.
 Nevertheless, it is noteworthy that 1 in 4 people with chronic obstructive pulmonary disease have never smoked, in which case secondhand cigarette smoke is the cause of their disease, as it also contains numerous toxic chemicals.